hddm-devs/hddm/README.rst

 Wiecki TV, Sofer I and Frank MJ (2013).
 HDDM: Hierarchical Bayesian estimation of the Drift-Diffusion Model in Python.
 Front.
 Neuroinform.
 7:14. doi: 10.3389/fninf.2013.00014

+If you use the HDDMnn, HDDMnnRegressor, HDDMnnStimCoding or HDDMnnRL class, please cite the publication2_:

+Alexander Fengler, Lakshmi N Govindarajan, Tony Chen, Michael J Frank (2021).
+Likelihood approximation networks (LANs) for fast inference of simulation models in cognitive neuroscience. eLife 10:e65074. doi: 10.7554/eLife.65074

 Published papers using HDDM
 ===========================